Attention drivers! Turn off your idling engines

 - Turn off your ignition if you’re waiting more than 10 seconds.
 Contrary to popular belief, restarting your car does not burn more fuel than leaving it idling.
 In fact, idling for just 10 seconds wastes more gas than restarting the engine.

 - Warm up your engine by driving it, not by idling.
 Today’s electronic engines do not need to warm up, even in winter.
 The best way to warm the engine is by easing into your drive and avoiding excessive engine revving.
-After just a few seconds, your vehicle is safe to drive!
+After just a few seconds, your vehicle is safe to drive.
 The vehicle’s engine warms twice as quickly when driven.

 - Warm up the cabin interior by driving, not idling.
 Easing into your drive is also the best way to get your vehicle’s heating system delivering warmer air faster.
 Sitting in an idling car means you are breathing in more of the dirty exhaust that leaks into the car cabin.
 Any warmth you may get from a car heater is not worth the damage to your health.
 If parked and waiting, it is healthier to get out of your car and go inside a store or building.

 - Protect your car engine by idling less.
 Frequent restarts are no longer hard on a car’s engine and battery.
-The added wear (which amounts to no more than $10 a year) is much less costly than the cost of fuel saved (which can add up to $70-650 a year, depending on fuel prices, idling habits and vehicle type).
+The added wear (which amounts to no more than $10 a year) is much less costly than the cost of wasted fuel (which can add up to $70-650 a year, depending on fuel prices, idling habits and vehicle type).
 Idling actually increases overall engine wear by causing the car to operate for longer than necessary.

 Reasons to stop idling